 In the following points you have more information about other important aspects: travel insurance and the airplane flight.

-Travel insurance for Tanzania and Kenya
+Travel insurance for Tanzania or Kenya

 Although Kenya and Tanzania are safe countries, it is always advisable to have travel insurance to cover any unforeseen event.
 As a reader of our blog, and as collaborators of Chakpa and IATI, we offer you a discount on your travel insurance.
 If you click on the Chapka and IATI banners, you will go to their website to purchase the insurance with a discount already applied thanks to Trip to Help.
 By contracting the insurance through our links you help us to continue with the blog and to continue writing information of interest.
 Chapka and IATI reward us financially for each customer who takes out insurance through our banners.